josehu07/linearize/README.md

 This repo demonstrates a simple yet effective algorithm of an **on-line linearizability checker** for concurrent Put/Get operations by a known number of nodes.
 The `linearize` Rust crate delivers an implementation of this algorithm.

-## Definition
+## Linearizability

-With multiple *nodes* issuing and completing concurrent *operations* on a single object, *linearizability* is defined as the conjunction of the following two conditions:
+With multiple *nodes* issuing and completing concurrent *operations*, *linearizability* is defined as the conjunction of the following two conditions:

 * there must exist an equivalent global *sequential* order of all operations, where each operation observes the results of all preceding operations, and
 * the global order must obey the *real-time* property: if an operation starts later than another one finishes (based on their timestamps), it must be placed after that one in the global order.

+For simplicity, we limit our discussion on a single object.
+The core idea behind this algorithm is to maintain a set of still-possible states (hereafter called *possibilities*) given the operation results observed.
+If this set ever becomes empty after feeding an operation result in, then we know linearizability has been violated.
+This shares similarities with model checking approaches such as in TLA⁺.

 ## Usage